bbchen/bbchen.github.io/content/posts/2016/1-7 habit-1:-become-an-early-riser.md

 Title: Habit 1: Become an Early Riser
 Slug: habit-1-become-an-early-riser
 Date: 2016-01-07 08:35
-Tags: zen habits, habit
+Tags: zen habits, habit, review
 Status: published

-# New habit: Become an early riser
+## New habit: Become an early riser

 Right now, I get up at about 7 am and sleep at midnight (12-1 am).
 In the month of January, I will sleep early and get up early.
 My final aim is to get up at 5 am in the morning, after 6-7 hours sleep.
 So I need to sleep before 11 pm.